garrekstemo/garrekstemo.github.io/README.md

 # Garrek.org

-This is the source code for my personal website, built with [Franklin.jl](https://franklinjl.org) and with custom css styling and layout.
+The source code for [Garrek.org](https://garrek.org), built using [Jekyll](https://jekyllrb.com) and with custom css styling and layout.